CodeYourFuture/immersive-go-course/batch-processing/README.md

 1. Gracefully handle failures & continue to process the input CSV even if one row fails
 1. Support a configurable AWS region and S3 bucket via environment variables `AWS_REGION` and `S3_BUCKET`

-### Project extension

-To take this project further, add these requirements:

-1. The tool should write an output CSV with the URLs that failed, in a format that could be used as input: `go run . --input input.csv --output output.csv --output-failed failed.csv`
-1. Failures in downloading and uploading the images can be temporary: introduce a retry-with-backoff strategy to make the tool more resilient to temporary failures
-1. Do not re-upload the same image to S3
-   - Can you do this without storing anything in a database?
-1. Do not download & process the same image
-   - Can you also do this without storing anything in a database?
-1. To speed up the tool, process and upload in parallel using [goroutines](https://go.dev/tour/concurrency/1)

 ## How-to

 Most of getting this project build is up to you.
 However, here are some pointers for things you are going to need.